Manchester, Monterey County, California: Gold discovery

 Eventually around 500 claims existed.
 Many Los Burros mines were registered and renamed, likely filed under several different names.
 Placer claims were filed along Plaskett Creek, Willow Creek and tributaries, and Alder Creek.
 Cruikshank, who partnered with James Krinkle, shipped an estimated $62,000 in gold ore from the Last Chance Mine.
 Since there was no road into the area, the crushed gold ore was sacked and transported on donkeys (hence, los burros) over the Santa Lucia Mountains to the Nacimiento River.
+From there they were hauled on sleds by mules over about 4 mi over steep, uphill terrain to the mines.